-- You should obtain your own legal advice/representation and seek independent financial advice in respect of the deferred payments documentation and the signing of the same.
-This should include verification of your identity and completion of Land Registry Form ID1 (see below the Section headed 'Evidence of Identity' as to identity requirements). - Register the property at the Land Registry if your property is currently unregistered. - Ensure that necessary maintenance is carried out on the property at your own expense - Insure your property at your expense - Decide whether you want to pay an administration fee up front or add it to the deferred amount on which interest will be charged. - Ensure that all owners of the property are prepared to sign all relevant documentation. - Provide evidence of any other mortgage/loan details including details of any future advances.
-You must provide written consent from any other lender to use the
+- You should obtain your own legal advice/representation and seek independent financial advice in respect of the deferred payments documentation and the signing of the same - You will need to supply verification of your identity and complete a Land Registry form ID1 (see below the section headed 'Evidence of Identity' as to identity requirements) - Register the property at the Land Registry if your property is currently unregistered. - Ensure that necessary maintenance is carried out on the property at your own expense

-- property as security against a deferred payment agreement - If you are a leaseholder, you will need to supply a copy of the lease and where stipulated in the lease, the Freeholder's and /or third party consent for you to use the property as security against a deferred payment agreement - If you have a Deputy or an attorney, the Council needs to see the deputyship or lasting power of attorney order.
-If the power of attorney is more than 12 months old and has not been registered you will need to supply evidence that this has not been revoked. - If you are in the process of appointing a Deputy or Attorney please provide evidence of the application.
-As soon as your Deputy or Attorney receives the papers giving them legal authority, they should send a certified copy to the Council. - In circumstances where you lack mental capacity but have made an enduring or lasting power of attorney, the Land Registry will require proof that the donor lacks capacity in the form of a letter or report from a medical doctor - If the property is co-owned with your Deputy or Attorney, you will need to appoint a second Trustee before any dealing with the property can take place.
-To do this, you will need to apply to the Court of Protection.
+- Insure your property at your expense - Decide whether you want to pay an administration fee up front or add it to the deferred amount on which interest will be charged - Ensure that all owners of the property are prepared to sign all relevant documentation - Provide evidence of any other mortgage/loan details including details of any future advances.
+You must provide written consent from any other lender to use the property as security against a deferred payment agreement - If you are a leaseholder, you will need to supply a copy of the lease and where stipulated in the lease, the Freeholder's and /or third party consent for you to use the property as security against a deferred payment agreement - If you have a Deputy or an attorney, the Council needs to see the deputyship or lasting power of attorney order.
+If the power of attorney is more than 12 months old and has not been registered you will need to supply evidence that this has not been revoked - If you are in the process of appointing a Deputy or Attorney please provide evidence of the application.
+You must keep the Council informed of the progress of your application and as soon as your Deputy or Attorney receives the papers giving them legal authority, they should send the original or a certified copy to the Council - In circumstances where you lack mental capacity but have made an enduring or lasting power of attorney, the Land Registry will require proof that the donor lacks capacity in the form of a letter or report from a medical doctor - If the property is co-owned with your Deputy or Attorney, you will need to appoint a second Trustee before any dealing with the property can take place.
+To do this, you will need to apply to the Court of Protection